History of Southeast Seniors

 Southeast Seniors was founded in 1988 as the Prospect Park Block Nurse Progrm by Wanyce Sandve and a group of Prospect Park residents.
 It was patterned after the St. Anthony Park Block Nurse program in St. Paul.
 The founders were concerned about older neighbors who could not find the help they needed to stay at home.
 A Board of Directors, comprised of neighbors, helped get the organization up and running.

-We also work with Fairview Home Care and Hospice to create a care plan that keeps people at home for as long as possible.
+We also work with AccentCare, a Medicare-certified home care agency, to create a care plan that keeps people at home for as long as possible.
 When someone comes home from the hospital, a nurse can come into the home to help with wound care, medications, monitoring nutrition, weight and other issues that could create a safety hazard.